OsamaBodiaf/top-down-parser/README.md

-# top-down-parser
-Top-Down Parser with included Lexer
+Top-down parser supporting LL1 grammar, with included lexical analyser.

-This was a university project, created from scratch by @OsamaBodiaf
+This was a university project, developed from scratch by @OsamaBodiaf